graysurf/zsh-kit/docs/git-scope.md

 git-scope modified
 ```

 Lists files changed but not added to staging.
+Use `-p` to print file contents.

 ---